Liquid Natural Gas (LNG) – Liquefied Natural Gas: A Reliable Methane Solution

 At ELGAS, we focus on unlocking the potential of stranded gas—small, isolated gas deposits that aren’t economically viable for traditional pipelines.

-Our specialization lies in micro-LNG plants that transform these stranded resources into valuable energy sources.
+Our specialization lies in micro-LNG plants (liquefied natural gas plant) that transform these stranded resources into valuable energy sources.

 By leveraging cutting-edge technology developed by our parent company, Linde, we make it possible to utilize stranded gas for high-volume industrial and commercial applications.